Great Observatories program: Impact

-All four telescopes have had a substantial impact on astronomy.
-The opening up of new wavebands to high resolution, high sensitivity observations by the Compton, Chandra and Spitzer has revolutionized our understanding of a wide range of astronomical objects, and has led to the detection of thousands of new, interesting objects.
-Hubble has had a much larger public and media impact than the other telescopes, although at optical wavelengths Hubble has provided a more modest improvement in sensitivity and resolution over existing instruments.
-Hubble's capability for uniform high-quality imaging of any astronomical object at any time has allowed accurate surveys and comparisons of large numbers of astronomical objects.
-The Hubble Deep Field observations have been very important for studies of distant galaxies, as they provide rest-frame ultraviolet images of these objects with a similar number of pixels across the galaxies as previous ultraviolet images of closer galaxies, allowing direct comparison.
+The opening of new wavebands to high resolution, high sensitivity observations by the Compton, Chandra and Spitzer telescopes has revolutionized our understanding of a wide range of astronomical objects, and has led to the detection of thousands of new objects.
+Hubble has had a larger public and media impact than the other telescopes, although at optical wavelengths Hubble has provided a modest improvement in sensitivity and resolution over existing instruments.
+Hubble's capability for uniform high-quality imaging of any astronomical object at any time has allowed surveys and comparisons of large numbers of astronomical objects.
+The Hubble Deep Field observations of distant galaxies provide rest-frame ultraviolet images with a similar number of pixels across the galaxies as previous ultraviolet images of closer galaxies, allowing direct comparison.